Jim Delahunt: Career

-Delahunt joined Setanta Sports in August 2006 after more than eight years as anchorman of STV's sport programme Scotsport.
-Setanta Sports ceased broadcasting in June 2009.
+Delahunt joined Setanta Sports in August 2006 after more than eight years as anchorman of STV's sport programme Scotsport, where he presented all of Setanta's live and highlights coverage of Scottish football until Setanta Sports ceased broadcasting in June 2009.

-Delahunt had presented Scotsport, all of STV's live football, and some rugby coverage since 1998 and had been a presenter on the channel since 1990.

 On 17 September 2008, Delahunt returned to STV for a short period as a freelance anchor of the station's UEFA Champions League highlights shows.
 In 2010 he began reporting on Scottish Premier League games for ESPN.

 In 2010 he was announced as the new 'anchorman' of Radio Clyde's Superscoreboard football phone in programme for season 2010–11.
 In March 2015, Delahunt resigned from his job at Radio Clyde after being found guilty of drunk driving.

 He writes a column for the Scottish Sun, focusing on betting tips for football and horse racing, one of his main passions since childhood.

+Personal life

+Jim's main sporting interests are football, horse-racing, golf and boxing.
+He played schools and amateur football to the age of 22 in 1984 and collected six winner's medals at school and youth level with St Andrews Academy and Ardrossan Boys' Club.

+He has been riding horses since the age of 16 in 1978 but only took out an amateur riders' flat racing licence at the advanced age of 33 in 1995.
+He competed in about a dozen races, with two third places at Hamilton his best efforts on some very slow horses.

+He was also one of the tallest jockeys in Scotland, standing at 6 feet tall.

+Jim's sporting heroes are Muhammad Ali and Lester Piggott - who he was delighted to have met both.
+He referred to it as "lovely stuff".